Operation Branchform: Prosecution of Peter Murrell

 Murrell appeared in court for the first time on 20 March 2025 charged with embezzlement.
+Full details of the charges were not made public.
 He did not enter a plea.
 He was released on bail pending his trial.

 In July 2025 it was reported that the Scottish Legal Aid Board (SLAB) had approved an application by Murrell's lawyers for solemn legal aid.
 SLAB's decision prompted speculation as to Murrell's financial situation, and whether legal aid would be terminated if the SNP repaid the £60,000 still outstanding of his 2021 loan to the party.
 Former SNP MP and King's Counsel Joanna Cherry criticised the decision to award Murrell legal aid, saying on Twitter, "When I think of all the working class people I've represented over the years who have not qualified for legal aid or who have barely qualified with a big contribution required from their personal funds, I find this absolutely astonishing."
 Cherry further questioned why details of the allegations against Murrell had not been published, fourteen weeks after his initial charge: "I can't understand the delay in indicting Peter Murrell.
 It's way past time the detail of the charges against him were in the public domain...
 I'm interested in these details as the funds in question were raised from ordinary decent people who deserve to know what is alleged to have happened to their donations."
 Prosecution expenses for the case were reported to have more than doubled from £206,000 in February to £460,000 in July 2025.